If you would like to support this site, please consider Donating.

 Description

-A nice readable book, giving details of habitats and cultural needs of all the members of this genus, with brief notes on other members of the family.
+A nice readable book, giving details of habitats and cultural needs for many of the members of this genus, with brief notes on other genera in the family.

 ].
 They are therefore more difficult to grow in areas with hot summers and in such a region they appreciate some protection from the strongest sunlight[